TypeRocket/docs/v6/extension-rapid-pages.md

 ## Nginx Configuration

-Once you have enabled the `TypeRocketPro\Extension\RapidPages` you can also configure your web server to the cached files for even faster performance.
+Once you have enabled the `TypeRocket\Pro\Extension\RapidPages` you can also configure your web server to the cached files for even faster performance.
 With Nginx, you can use the `map` directive with custom variables to show the cache with `try_files` to guest users only.

 ```
 map $http_cookie $cachefiles {